Flong

-In relief printing, a flong is a temporary negative paper mould made from an impression in a forme of set type or other relief matter, such as printing blocks.
+In relief printing, a flong, also called a matrix or mat, is a temporary negative paper mould made from an impression in a forme of set type or other relief matter, such as printing blocks.
 A flong is an intermediate step used to cast a metal stereotype (or "stereo") which can be used in letterpress printing on either flat-bed or rotary press.
 After the flong is made, the original type can be distributed (for hand-set composition) or melted-down (for hot-metal typesetting).
 A flong is part of the stereotype process.

 Types of flong

 The term flong was introduced no later than 1862 to refer to paper-based molds, also called a stereotype matrix (or mat, for short), which were in use no later than the early 1850s.
-These molds may have been made through the papier-mâché wet process, which involves macerating paper, though contemporary writers suggest that was inpractical.
+These molds may have been made through the papier-mâché wet process, which involves macerating paper, though contemporary writers suggest that was impractical.
 More commonly, flong refers to sheets of paper interleaved with paste or a solid cardboard-like industrially produced sheet like cardboard.

 Prior to flongs, the following were used to moulding type to create stereos: